itsberriver/reactCalculator/README.md

 `$ https://github.com/itsberriver/reactCalculator.git`

+But if you only want to see the project in use, you can see it [here](https://react-calculator-ll7ig40ns-itsberriver.vercel.app/)

 ## Installing Modules
 To install the necessary modules for the application, you must execute the command the following commands.